First impressions count.

 Read more: Sales Psychology: Getting Into the Buyer’s Mind To Make the Purchase

-That’s why, when the coolest person you know mentions a hot new bar, you can’t wait to go there yourself.
+That’s why when the coolest person you know mentions a hot new bar, you can’t wait to go there yourself.

 It’s also why product reviews, case studies, and testimonials are such effective content types.